 My kids read my blog, for the most part.
 Sometimes they hit me with “Oh, sorry Mom, I have to catch up”.
 One of my sons told me recently that although he enjoys reading my blog, it isn’t edgy.
 It’s very “safe” writing.

 When he said that, I couldn’t help but think of that old Kenny Rogers song, The Gambler.
-In the lyrics, he uses a poker game as a metaphor for life.
+In the lyrics, Rogers uses a poker game as a metaphor for life.
 I like to think of social media the same way.
 Have you ever read something on Facebook that made you cringe?
 Sometimes I can’t help but say to myself, “whoa”, “ouch” or the ever popular, “TMI”!

-You may think I’m being judgemental, or maybe just mental.
+You may think I’m being judgmental, or maybe just mental.
 I’m actually empathetic and embarrassed for people who seem to live without boundaries.
 You can say I’m hypocritical, since I’m writing this in a blog post.
 That’s okay.
-See I’ll run that risk, because I feel like this is something that needs to be said.
+See, I’ll run that risk, because I feel like this is something that needs to be said.
 Maybe you think I’m old-fashioned, or maybe just old.
 I’m alright with that too.